ciwchris/blog/posts/2023-08-30-why-not-to-ask-doctors-for-their-advice.md

 ### The danger

-While not tho focus of the EconTalk episode [Vinay Prasad on Cancer Screening](https://www.econtalk.org/vinay-prasad-on-cancer-screening/) Russ Roberts raises the dilema of asking your doctor what they would do when facing a health care situation:
+While not tho focus of the EconTalk episode [Vinay Prasad on Cancer Screening](https://www.econtalk.org/vinay-prasad-on-cancer-screening/) Russ Roberts raises the dilemma of asking your doctor what they would do when facing a health care situation:

 > …where there's uncertainty and a financial stake, it's often helpful to ask the doctor, let's say you're helping your mother or dealing with some health crisis.
 You say to the doctor, "Well, if this was your mother, what would you do?"